 To Risk or Not to Risk, that is THE Question!

 Ironically, those who play it safe may be in the greatest danger.
 When we don’t take risks we get stuck in a rut of safety.
 Over time, we become trapped inside our own life, like a pearl confined to its shell.
 Life becomes stale and boring.
-We grow resentful at ourselves for letting our grand passions languish.
+We grow resentful of ourselves for letting our grand passions languish.
 We tell ourselves, there’s got to be something more out there for me.
 But we know we’ll never find it unless we take more risks.

 Here are a few questions that can be used when you aim to take more risks: